 Deer have become pests of lawns and property because the human population's sprawl into forested areas has displaced them from their homes and results in more deer-human contact.
 Deer will eat a range of vegetable, fruit, and flowering plants such as tomato plants and dill, and they often eat every hosta, azalea, tulip, lily or pansy in the garden!

 Additionally, deer can attract and spread deer ticks that can transmit Lyme Disease.
-And, on the road, deer can cause automobile accidents, impacting vehicles at the rate of 1.5 million times per year.
+And, on the road, deer can cause automobile accidents, impacting vehicles at a rate of 1.5 million times per year.
 Because of all this, deer in wooded habitats near cities or even outlying neighborhoods can be pests that need to be controlled.

 Life Cycle of Deer